MarcusTral/SUPER-GAME_NAME-3000/README.md

-# SUPER-GAME_NAME-3000
+# SUPER $GAME_NAME 3000
-a framework to play board game online
+A framework to play board game online